Cancro29/NETHERCAP/README.md

 # NETHERCAP
-A Wi-Fi penetration and social engineering tool for ESP8266 and ESP-32.Contact at nethercap.dev@gmail.com
+A full-featured Wi-Fi penetration and social engineering tool for ESP8266 and ESP-32.Contact at nethercap.dev@gmail.com

 Like this project?
-Consider giving a star to this repo, I will appreciate that
+Consider giving a star to this repo, I will appreciate that.

 # Download
 ## ESP8266